• Skip to primary navigation

 Ingredients

-• 1 ½ cups tomatoes sliced into wedges
+• 1 ½ cups tomatoes chopped into wedges (ideally vine, roma or plum tomatoes)

 • 1 cup marinara sauce